 Blackburn Park, 3493 Ashford Dunwoody Road NE, Brookhaven

-In its fourth year, Brookhaven Food Truck Nights will feature 8-10 vendors each week through September.
+Brookhaven Food Truck Nights will feature 8-10 vendors, beer and wine, entertainment and stuff to keep the kiddies occupied each week through Oct.
+3.

 Doraville City Hall, 3725 Park Ave., Doraville

 5-9 p.m.
 2nd and 4th Thursday of every month

 The event will host 8-10 vendors, with a focus on "up and coming" food trucks.

 Brook Run Park, 4770 N. Peachtree Road, Dunwoody

 Operating since 2013, the event features more than 10 vendors including The Blaxican and Yumbii.